 Field-oriented control (FOC) may also be known as vector control.
 It applies to three-phase brushless motors that operate in sinusoidal mode.
 FOC is a variable frequency drive (VFD) control method and is used to precisely control motor speed and torque by varying the input frequency and voltage.
+At Fisher & Paykel Technologies we use this control method for our direct drive motors, HVAC motors and high-speed motors.

 The basic idea of the vector control algorithm is that it decomposes the stator current into a magnetic field-generating part and a torque-generating part.
 Both components can be controlled separately after decomposition, which simplifies the control of a permanent magnet synchronous motor (PMSM).

 In sinusoidal commutation, the three phases of the motor are loaded with a sinusoidal current that are 120 degrees apart.
 This produces a magnetic field that rotates between the stator poles and rotor magnets.
 When the magnetic poles are synchronizing and aligning with the energized stator poles, rotating motion is created.
-Keep reading for deeper detail.

 The sinusoidal commutation method, in which all three phases are permanently energized with a sinusoidal current, replaces the position sensor with a sophisticated algorithm that estimates the rotor position while maintaining precise control of the motor speed and torque delivery.